How Compass by Blackbird.AI Uses Generative AI to Help Organizations Fight Narrative Attacks

 Learn More: Tag Infosphere Report: How Misinformation and Disinformation Represent a New Threat Vector

-I’m excited about Compass by Blackbird.AI because, for the first time, there is a scalable path toward automatically analyzing and debunking the increasing volume of misinformation and disinformation online.
+I’m excited about Compass by Blackbird.AI because, for the first time, there is a scalable path toward automatically analyzing and debunking the increasing volume of narrative attacks online.
 As a PhD student at The University of Texas at Austin, I saw how AI methods that leverage autonomy like Compass by Blackbird.AI are often the most general and able to handle changing information environments.
 Bad actors are influencing the online information landscape and using GenAI tools to push narrative attacks; I think we need to give the good guys some powerful GenAI tools too.

 Before my PhD, I was an undergraduate and graduate student at Brown University working on natural language understanding for robotics.
 In addition to published papers, I’ve released GenAI open-source datasets that have been downloaded millions of times.
 In 2019, I also co-authored the open-source replication of OpenAI’s GPT-2, which became the first publicly released open-source large language model (LLM).